 Read review: Thule Urban Glide 2

 BOB Revolution Flex

 The BOB Revolution Flex scored a 2nd place rank with a high run-ability score and the second highest score for maneuverability.
 This high-quality workhorse of the jogging world is a great stroller for those who love to get outside and get moving, even off the beaten path.
-The Revolution has adjustable tracking and handlebar, a locking swivel front wheel, and adjustable suspension, offering everything a serious runner will want and everything the typical parent will need.
-We think this is a great choice for going off-road thanks to the adjustable suspension the Thule Urban Glide doesn't have.
+The Revolution has adjustable tracking and handlebar, a locking swivel front wheel, and adjustable suspension, offering everything a serious runner will want and everything the typical parent will need for smooth, on course running.

-Read Full Review: BOB Revolution Flex
+Read review: BOB Revolution Flex

 Best for a Tight Budget